nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a011.md

 So that I can progress the care of my patient while leaving them the freedom to choose the service that best suits them.

 ### Prerequisite Operations
-The shortlisted services must be the result of a previously run [Patient Specific Service Search (A010)](explore_endpoint_a010.html) endpoint.
-Some of the parameters provided in input to the Create Referral endpoint are dependent on the services selected:
-- If any of the shortlisted services have the _referral letter required_ flag set to true then, when calling the Create Referral endpoint, the _intention to add a referral letter_ must be set to _NEED_TO_ADD_LATER_ (and the referrer will later need to attach some files with a separate call to the  [Maintain Referral Letter (A012)](explore_endpoint_a012.html))
-- If any of the shortlisted services are marked as 'unaccredited' for the referrer (and only in this case) then, when calling the Create Referral endpoint, the referrer will need to provide a meaningful comment as to why they decided to override the accreditation
-- When selecting a shortlist it must not contain any services using the Triage Request flow (also known as a Referral Assessment Service or "RAS"), this must be requested using [A021: Create Referral And Send For Triage](explore_endpoint_a021.html).
+The shortlist must not contain any Referral Assessment Services (RAS), these services be referred to using endpoint [A021: Create Referral And Send For Triage](explore_endpoint_a021.html) instead.

-The service attributes are available from the [Patient Specific Service Search (A010)](explore_endpoint_a010.html) endpoint.

 ### Request Operation